Learning the gear that suits you

 For the first 4 years of my photography journey I shot on Canon systems, starting with a Canon 1300D.
 A year later I upgraded to a Canon 7d mark II with a Canon EF 100-400mm f/4.5-5.6L IS USM.
 Despite its age I’d still recommend this setup in a heartbeat to anyone wanting to venture into wildlife photography: it’s widely available on the used market while having some serious quality and flexibility for a fraction of the price of today’s prime gear.

 However, there came a moment in 2021 where I found myself longing for more yet no reasonable option was in reach.
-On one hand, my 7D mark II body was showing its age and I felt more and more limited by its high-ISO noise capacity and slower autofocus.
-On the other, a prime 500mm f/4 was a serious economic decision beyond anything I had invested so far, with very little availability on the used market.
-And with the industry’s on-going paradigm shift toward mirrorless system, there was no guarantee I still wouldn’t need to invest into more gear soon after.
+My 7D mark II body was showing its age and I felt more and more limited by its high-ISO noise capacity and slower autofocus.
+With the industry’s on-going paradigm shift toward mirrorless systems, and after another year of reflection, I took a leap of faith and in spring 2022 I bought a Sony A9 II camera with the Sony FE 200-600mm f/5.6-6.3 G OSS.

 List

-Body: Sony A9 II
+Body: OM-1 Mark II

 Lenses: